 Step 3: add 15 minutes to your time in bed

 When you’re able to sleep for 90% of your time in bed successfully for two days in a row, you can add 15 minutes more to the time you’re in bed.
 So using the same example, the next night you would be in bed at 1:45 a.m.

 You may find it takes a few days to achieve that 90% sleep time, and that’s fine.
 Just keep trying and your body should slowly adjust to the schedule.

 Step 4: gradually work towards your desired amount of sleep

 You should have in your mind a target amount of sleep that you feel you need to feel refreshed and at your best.

 That might be eight hours, for example, meaning that the six hours you were sleeping for on average clearly isn’t enough.
 So now you can slowly start working up to that time.

 Each time you start to fall asleep easily with the new 15 minutes increase, you can add another 15 minutes the next night.
-Eventually you’ll add enough 15 minutes to have reached your target amount of sleep.
+Eventually, you’ll add another 15 minutes enough time to have reached your target amount of sleep.

 Some people may find they only need to add 15 minutes a couple of times to reach their target amount of sleep.
 Others who have severe insomnia may find they need many steps.
 It all depends on how many hours you need, and how many you’re currently getting.

 When you do sleep restriction therapy, avoid having a nap in the daytime, no matter how tired you feel.
 Don’t have lie-ins either, even when you can’t sleep at night during the process.